AlibabaCloudDocs/hcs_sgw/intl.en-US/Best Practice/Features/Scale up the cache disks of a file gateway.md

 ## Recreate shares

 Recreate shares based on the previous share names and configurations.
 When you recreate shares, select the cache disks that are scaled up.
 The new shares show the new cache capacity.
-For more information, see [Manage shares](https://help.aliyun.com/document_detail/108256.html?spm=a2c4g.11174283.6.554.753b4b55eIYh8Z) or [Manage NFS shares](https://help.aliyun.com/document_detail/108276.html?spm=a2c4g.11186623.6.564.32b779e6RNzJNC).
+For more information, see.